coltont22/pdsnd_github/README.md

 ### Credits
-The data and some of the python code came from the Udacity Data Science using python course
+The data and some of the python code came from the Udacity Data Science using python course.
+The csv files are being used for the python project, but aren't in github.